• Start Here

 recent poll, 30% of American adults are trying to reduce or eliminate gluten

-from their diets.
-Even food
+from their diets

 manufacturers are getting on the band-wagon labeling foods that never even had